 “We’re so pleased to be back and for myself and Jonny, Bouchon is a culmination of all the good things we’ve learned about hospitality over three decades with our roots steeped in French cuisine.”

-Bouchon will open in the former Rocket & Ruby on Castle Street.
+Bouchon has moved into the former Rocket & Ruby on Castle Street.
 Menu highlights include oysters, classic French onion soup, charcuterie boards, rotisserie chicken, and sole meunière, as well as tarte tatin and chocolate fondant.

 The big question is, who will be crème de la crème in the battle of the bistros?
 Will any of them be as good as Caveau in Woolton or the long-lost L'allouette in Lark Lane?
 And if you can't speak French, is it okay to let the funky music do the talking?